I am an overseas registered midwife

 Must be equivalent in content and competencies to the New Zealand Bachelor of Midwifery for registration by the New Zealand graduate midwives.
 Please complete the qualification compatibility assessment form.

-Must be a minimum of two years post registration midwifery practice across the midwifery scope.
+Must be a minimum of one year post registration midwifery practice across the midwifery scope.
 Must be within the immediate 5 years preceding application.

 Post registration midwifery practice

 Please include evidence of at least three years post registration midwifery continuing education as well as reflections of how you have incorporated your ongoing education into your practice.

 You must complete the self assessment form and provide details of how your practice meets the New Zealand competencies.

 You must be able to communicate effectively.
 The approved English language tests are Occupational English Test (OET) and International Language Testing System (IELTS).